lucisaldanha/facerecognitionapp/README.md

 - Check if Server and Database work properly with Front End, with new'users' are able to Register and Log In.
 Also, Front-End should work in cases of existing email registering.
 90%

+- On Sign In, try to add a react-alert, dark mode to page, creating a new branch.

 - Set website to be online.

 - Website could recognize more than one face in an image.